 Contributions should be specified as research papers, review papers, perspectives, technical papers, and letters.

 Research papers are original papers with comprehensive and detailed description of the research work.
 The originality, technical quality, and impact of the research work are evaluated.
 In principle, research papers consists of the following parts: (1) Title, (2) Authors, (3) Affiliations, (4) Keywords, (5) Abstract, (6) Introduction, (7) Materials and Methods, (8) Results, (9) Discussion, (10) Conclusions, (11) Acknowledgements, (12) References, and (13) Figure and Table Captions.
 They must provide sufficient information to ensure the repeatability of experiments and analyses by other researchers.
-The length of research papers is generally more than six pages in the Sensors and Materials format.
+The length of research papers is generally six or more pages in the Sensors and Materials format.